underscoreio/essential-slick/src/pages/data_modelling.md

 import scala.slick.driver.H2Driver.simple._
 ~~~

-...that is giving us H2-specific JDBC driver, which is a `JdbcProfile`, which in turn is a `RelationalProfile` provided by Slick.
+...that gave us an H2-specific JDBC driver.
+That's a `JdbcProfile`, which in turn is a `RelationalProfile` provided by Slick.
 It means that Slick could, in principle, be used with non-JDBC-based, or indeed non-relational, databases.
 In other words, _profile_ is an abstraction above a specific driver.

 ### Example

-Re-working the example from Chapter 1, we have the schema in a trait:
+Re-working the example from chapter 1, we have the schema in a trait:

 ~~~ scala
 trait Profile {